marcgg/marcgg.github.com/_books/dataclysm.md

 score: 15
 ---

-I was a big fan of the [OkCupid data blog][1] so I bought this book, which is basically a longer, printed version of the blog.
-In it, the author analyse huge datasets about online dating in a funny yet interesting way.
+I was a big fan of the [OkCupid data blog][1] so I was happy to get a hold of this book, which is basically a longer and printed version of the blog.
+In it, the author analyses huge datasets about online dating in a funny yet interesting way.
 The writting is surprisingly good, and the information is neatly presented.

 [1]:	http://oktrends.okcupid.com/